Now Reading

 Pasta al Limone is a classic that you nevertheless don’t get served in restaurants too often.
 It takes only a few minutes to prepare, but it must be done à la minute and can not be prepared.

-It is worth adding the dish to your own kitchen repertoire.
+It’s worth adding this dish to your own repertoire of recipes.

-We met Pasta al Limone at the wonderful River Café in London, the restaurant where we would celebrate any success or defeat at any time.
+We first tried pasta al limone at the wonderful River Café in London, the restaurant where we would celebrate every success and every setback at any time.

 The two founders, Ruth Rogers and Rose Gray, who died at an early age, showed Italian cuisine at its best with their restaurant in England: simple dishes with the best ingredients.